Do you need a financial advisor?

 Once you start narrowing down your selection you should consider the following important factors:

-• What about qualifications - Ask about credentials and try to determine if this person really has a passion for finance.
+- What about qualifications - Ask about credentials and try to determine if this person has a passion for finance.

-• Membership of industry bodies - Membership of such platforms is a great way to share ideas, plus there are minimum qualifications and experience requirements to join and remain a member, ensuring continuous professional development.
+- Membership of industry bodies - Membership of such platforms is a great way to share ideas, there are minimum qualifications and experience requirements to join and remain a member, ensuring continuous professional development.

-Finally, please find an advisor that truly cares!
+Finally, please find an advisor who truly cares!

 What should you be paying a Certified Financial Planner?